chemgymrl/chemgymrl/lessons/jenkins.md

 ## Jenkins: Pipelinefile

 Below here is the file that you must add to your branch, however there are a few changes that must be made for your branch.
-Create a file named `Jenkinsfile` and copy the text below into the file.
+Create a file named `Jenkinsfile` at the root of the repository so in our case `chemistrygym/Jenkinsfile` and copy the text below into the file.
 Please then make the appropriate changes highlighted by the comments.
+This file tells jenkins what to buildand as such you must include the file inorder for our tests to run.
 ```
 pipeline {